RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 - Compute instances are also referred as workloads, as you can host any website or any custom application on top of a compute instances.
 - Compute instance, simply means a virtual machine in Microsoft Azure Cloud and EC2 instance in AWS cloud.
 - GCP offers a wide range of compute services.
 Here is a list
+    - GCP App Engine
     - GCP Compute Engine
-    - GCP App Engine
-    - GCP Kubernetes Engine
+    - Google Kubernetes Engine (GKE) (Managed Kubernetes)
-    - GCP Cloud Run
+    - Cloud Functions (FaaS - Even Drien Serverless)
-    - GCP Cloud Run Functions
+    - Cloud Run (Serverless Containers)
-    - GCP Bare Metal
+    - Bare Metal Solution (Dedicated Hardware for Specialized Workloads)
+    - Anthos (Hybrid and Multi-Cloud Management)
     -
-## 1. App Engine
+## 1. GCP App Engine
 Let's learn some of the basic characteristics of a Google App Engine:
 -
 - Google App Engine is one of the earliest cloud computing services from Google.